0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 We see CARL HOLLYWOOD, a middle-aged man with a tired expression, waking up from a large and luxurious bed.
 It isn't morning yet and it is still dark outside.
 He gets out of bed quietly, not wanting to wake his sleeping wife.
-Few know this but Carl is the creator of Miranda the vocaloid musical sensation.
+Few know this but Carl is the creator of Miranda the Vocaloid musical sensation.

 CUT TO: